psspavan96/NodejsDevOps_Pipeline/Jenkins_Installation.md

 </br>
 4) Allow the installation to complete
 </br>
-5) To check the version of Java, issue the command "java --version"
+5) To check the version of Java, issue the command "java -version"

 ## Installing Jenkins ##
 </br>